 - Flats: There’s a reason prefolds are prefolded; flats are what they used to look like before machines folded them up.
 I’ve never used a flat, but I think you can imagine either 3x or 9x the size of the burp cloth prefold – one large, thin piece of absorbent material that you then fold into thirds and thirds again before putting on baby.
 The advantage over prefolds is that they’ll dry really, really fast and you can customize the fit to baby.
 You do need a cover for flats.

 - Specialty diaper styles: Some cloth diapers on the market have two pieces, a cover and insert, but they aren’t fitteds, prefolds, flats, or pockets.
-Some examples include the Flip, Tuck and Go, and Sprout Change.
+Some examples include the Flip, Tuck and Go (link no longer available), and Sprout Change.
 You can usually reuse the cover if the insert is only wet.

 What did I miss?

 - Cover – waterproof layer, usually separate from the absorbent part, made of either PUL or TPU, both plastics.
 I don’t know the difference.

 - Insert – the absorbent layer, usually microfiber, bamboo, cotton/hemp or cotton fleece.
 These come in all shapes and sizes.

 - Doubler or Soaker pad – describing an extra insert usually added to the diaper for nights or naps, very absorbent